mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 can be found in [my .Rprofile](https://github.com/mhoirup/dotfiles/blob/main/.Rprofile).

+{% marginnote 'tableID-3' "**Table 1**: Summaries of categorical variables.
+They're all binary variables, although of different data types, i.e. boolean or character vectors.
+For all the `censor` variables we observe non-censoring more often than not, while the availability of unemployment insurance appears to be evenly split among observations." %}

 |Variable  | Type     | N Unique | Modal     | Modal %| NAs  |
 |:---------|:---------|---------:|:----------|-------:|-----:|